-If there is a high risk that you have rabies in its early stages (before you have any symptoms), you will be given a course of treatment known as post-exposure prophylaxis.
+If there is a high risk that you have rabies in its early stages (soon after exposure, before you have any symptoms), you'll be given a course of treatment known as post-exposure prophylaxis.

-If rabies has reached a stage where it has caused symptoms, it is almost always fatal.
+If rabies reaches a stage where it causes symptoms, it's almost always fatal.
 In these cases, treatment will usually focus on making you as comfortable as possible.